Poplar Agricultural Workers: What they know and what they need

 Agricultural work can be difficult and dangerous; it is important to support the workers in ways that they identify as useful.
-We are still in the process of coding and analyzing the focus group and interview data.
-We hope to use all of the information we’ve gathered and, more importantly, the relationships we’ve built, to guide potential training programs for Latino agricultural workers and the companies that employ them.
+We are in the process of coding and analyzing the data.
+We hope to use all of the information we’ve gathered and more importantly, the relationships we’ve built, to guide potential training programs for Latino agricultural workers and the companies that employ them.

 Patricia and Tatiana will be giving a webinar about their research and the Latino outreach program on June 21 at 10:30 AM Pacific time.